hyperledger-archives/fabric/docs/Openchain API.md

 If you update the [rest_api.json](https://github.com/angrbrd/obc-peer/blob/master/openchain/rest/rest_api.json) Swagger description, you must regenerate the associated TypeScript file for your Node.js application.

-Swagger produces a TypeScriptfile as part of it's Swagger-Editor package.
-To use Swagger-Editor please set it up locally on your machine.
+Swagger produces TypeScriptfile files with its Swagger-Editor package.
+If you would like to use Swagger-Editor, please set it up locally on your machine.
 The APIs we are working on are not public at this time and therefore we can not upload them to the Swagger.io server.
 To set up the Swagger-Editor please follow the steps below.

 1. Download the latest release of [Swagger-Editor](https://github.com/swagger-api/swagger-editor).
 2. Unpack .zip
 3. cd swagger-editor/swagger-editor
 4. http-server -a 0.0.0.0 -p 8000 --cors
-5. Go to the Swagger-Editor in your browser, and import the API description
+5. Go to the Swagger-Editor in your browser, and import the API description.
-6. Generate the TypeScript file for Node.js from the "Generate Client" menu
+6. Generate the TypeScript file for Node.js from the "Generate Client" menu.